 One of a kind sterling silver turquoise maiden pendant from well-known Navajo artist Alex Sanchez, set with a natural Kingman turquoise stone.
-The maiden is wearing a squash blossom necklace and she has a dragonfly stamped on one check and a swirl applied to her other check.
+The maiden is wearing a Navajo Pearl necklace with a naja; she has a dragonfly stamped on one check and a swirl applied to her other check.
 This heavy-gauge sterling silver piece was created in Alex's signature petroglyph style - heavy, textured, oxidized sterling silver decorated with applied silver symbols: dragonflies symbolizing beauty, and whirlwind spirals for life's journey.
 The back of the pendant is hand-stamped with an array of hearts.
 Alex's silverwork is incredibly detailed!

 The maiden measures 3-1/2 inches long by 1-3/8 inches wide and including the bale, the pendant has a total overall length of 4-1/4 inches and it weighs 45 grams.
 The oversized bale can handle beads up to 5/8 inch wide.
 The pendant is pictured here with 10mm beads and also with a woven silver rope necklace by Travis Teller (sold separately).